How many false or misleading stories and images have you come across on social media? How many stories that look “too good to be true”?

 Ask another teen, of course!

-In fact, groups of Teen Fact-Checkers are coming together across the globe to work together and fact-check the online information they see.
+In fact, groups of Teen Fact-Checkers are coming together across the globe to work together and fact-check the online information we see.

 The Canadian Teen Fact-Checking Network is a bilingual project with two newsrooms, one in English and one in French.
 Both newsrooms fact-check claims and teach media literacy skills that resonate with their communities.
-This program joins the global Teen Fact-Checking Network initiative with newsrooms in the United States, Brazil, Germany, India and Spain.
+This program joins the global Teen Fact-Checking Network initiative in the United States, Brazil, Germany, India, and Spain.

 The media awareness and advocacy organizations are supporting teens ages 13 to 18 who are interested in fact-checking stories and helping to create digital media literacy videos for MediaSmarts’ TikTok, YouTube Shorts and Instagram Reels channels.